gosquared/gosquared-wordpress-plugin/tags/0.2.3/readme.txt

 * Updated Tracking Code, completely re-architectured for speed & efficiency.
 Tracker is now included asynchronously and completely unobtrusive.

 = 0.2.1 =
-* Fixed a bug with account code validation.
+* Fixed a bug with site token validation.

 = 0.1 =
 * Created the plugin.